“It doesn’t take long for everything to go wrong.”

-But mankind kept looking for the fulfillment of God’s promise.
+But humanity kept looking for the fulfillment of God’s promise.
 That’s what the genealogies in the Old Testament are there for: to help God’s people, those who trusted his promise, in their search for the promised one.

 Generation after generation, name after name, there was hope for humanity because God had made a promise.
-And God always keeps his promises
+And God always keeps his promises.

 Some stand out from others.
 A descendant of Seth, named Lamech, thought he had the promised one identified.
 He said about his son, in Genesis 5:29, “Out of the ground that the Lord has cursed, this one shall bring us relief from our work and from the painful toil of our hands.”
 (ESV)

 That son was Noah.
 Noah was important, and God used Noah to preserve the human race through the judgment of the flood, but Noah wasn’t the promised one.
 His deliverance of humanity from sin didn’t last: he fell into drunkenness after the flood.